OpenDataology/website/content/en/docs/distributions/ibm/using-icr.md

 * Install the CLI plug-in for the IBM Cloud Container Registry by running the command `ibmcloud plugin install container-registry`.
 * Create a namespace in ICR with the command `ibmcloud cr namespace-add <my_namespace>`, replace `<my_namespace>` with your preferred name.

-**Note**: The [ICR namespace](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add) is different from the Kubeflow Profile namespace.
-The ICR namespace is used to group container images stored in ICR, while a [Kubeflow Profile](/docs/components/multi-tenancy/overview/) namespace is a group of all Kubernetes clusters owned by a user.
+**Note**: The [ICR namespace](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add) is different from the OpenDataology Profile namespace.
+The ICR namespace is used to group container images stored in ICR, while a [OpenDataology Profile](/docs/components/multi-tenancy/overview/) namespace is a group of all Kubernetes clusters owned by a user.

 ## Image pull secret